-World Mobile Stratospheric is here: a certified aircraft platform, powered by hydrogen, capable of delivering mobile connectivity across 15,000 square kilometers straight to your phone, with nothing but the sky between you and your network.
+World Mobile Stratospheric is here: a certified aircraft platform, powered by hydrogen, capable of delivering mobile connectivity across 15,000 square kilometers straight to your phone.

-To understand why this milestone matters, we sat down with Gregory Gottlieb, Head of Aerial Platforms at World Mobile, for a wide-ranging conversation on physics, strategy, and promise of our newest altitude layer.
+To understand the significance of this milestone, we sat down with Gregory Gottlieb, Head of Aerial Platforms at World Mobile, for a conversation on physics, strategy, and promise of our newest altitude layer.

 From Aerostat to Aircraft

 Until the end of 2023, Gregory Gottlieb and the aerial platforms team were focused on aerostats: balloon-based systems capable of lifting telecom payloads hundreds of metres into the air.
-The goal was to prove that low-cost, high-coverage aerial infrastructure could deliver service to rural and hard-to-reach regions where building towers isn’t viable.
+The goal was to prove that low-cost, high-coverage aerial infrastructure could deliver service to rural and remote regions, where building towers isn’t viable.

 Aerostats were fast to set up, economically compelling, and popular with local communities.
 But they weren’t without limits.
-Weather patterns, helium logistics, and operational constraints meant they required constant management.
-They excelled in targeted, lower-capacity deployments, but to scale the model globally, with higher throughput and less operational friction, the team needed to climb higher.
+Weather patterns and operational constraints meant they required constant management.
+They excelled in targeted, lower-capacity deployments, but to scale the model globally, with higher throughput and less operational friction, the team needed a loftier goal, literally.

 “We’d been members of the HAPS Alliance for years,” Gregory says.
 “Even while deploying aerostats, we were exploring the stratosphere.
 We knew that was where we could create the biggest impact, once the tech and economics aligned.”